 Rohallion Castle is a small ruined castle on the south-east slopes of Birnam Hill, high above the River Tay.

 The castle is said to have been built in the 16th century, although who built it doesn’t seem to be known.
 Birnam Hill was part of the royal forest, made famous by Shakespeare, which was granted in 1160 by Malcolm IV to Duncan, Earl of Fife (also known as Donnchad II), upon his marriage to the king’s niece Ada.
 It was later incorporated into the barony of Dunkeld by George Brown, Bishop of Dunkeld, in the late 15th century.
-By the 16th century the Ruthven family seem to have owned Rohallion, possibly as a result of the Reformation (which occurred in 1560), so it may have been a Ruthven who was responsible for building the castle.
+By the 16th century the Ruthven family seem to have owned Rohallion, possibly as a result of the Reformation in the 1560s, so it may have been a Ruthven who was responsible for building the castle.

 Its position is a curious one, sitting in a hollow just back from the edge of a ridge and overlooked by the rocky crags of Craig Ruenshin.
 It’s almost as if it was built to be hidden from view.
 However Grandtully bought Murthly Castle is visible from Rohallion, and the views from the ridge are extensive across the strategically important valley of the Tay and beyond.